leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 **Algorithm**

-Sliding window has two pointer, Left pointer .right pointer, using this two point to maintain a window, [*i*,*j*) (left-closed, right-open). and hash Set can be the container of Sliding window
+Sliding window has two pointer, Left pointer .right pointer, using this two point to maintain a window [*i*,*j*) (left-closed, right-open). and hash Set can be the container of Sliding window